JoeTheGuitarist/documentation_docs/Docs/style_guide.md

 * Password (one word).

+* Generally, “starting with” is for when the order doesn’t actually matter, we just pick a starting point at random.
+“Starting from” implies that there is a logical order.
+So with versions, we might expect it to be “starting from”.
+Probably.

 * The plural is antennae, though no one will be confused by antennas.

 * And again from the Guardian: [Systematic: methodical.
 Systemic: relating to a system](http://www.theguardian.com/guardian-observer-style-guide-s).